-If you spend a lot of time in the kitchen and you’re looking for a pan that can do it all, then it’s time to take a closer look at the wok.
+If you spend a lot of time in the kitchen and you’re looking for a pan that can do it all, then you might want to take a closer look at upgrading your wok.
 Carbon steel woks have quickly become one of the most popular types of pans to cook with, for many good reasons.
 These versatile pans have a lot to offer both the pro and amateur cook but choosing the best woks for gas stoves can be tricky, considering there are many types and styles of woks to choose from these days.

 And since it is a hot topic these days, pun intended, gas stoves are here to stay, as is your gas dryer, gas water heater, gas furnace, etc.